Today's story comes from the Baltimore Examiner:

 She was “immediately attacked” by nine students — three females and six males — from Robert Poole Middle School.
 Kreager suffered two broken bones in her left eye socket, police said.
 “She had eye muscles that were damaged,” a police report states.
 "She had deep lacerations on the top of her head and another above her neck."
 Two seats and the bus’ rear glass were destroyed during the attack, police said."(more)

-Something not found in the above excerpt, and appearing only at the end of the entire article: Kreager was white and the assailants were black.
-The WBAL-TV's account of the story, on the other hand, does not even mention the races involved.
-This is odd, considering the victim believes she was targeted because of her race, which is usually where an investigation into a racially-motivated hate crime begins.
+There is a small detail missing from the above excerpt, which appears only at the end of the entire article: the racial tensions that Kreager says fueled the incident.
+WBAL-TV's account of the story does not even mention race.
+This is odd, considering the victim believes she was targeted for that reason specifically, which is usually where an investigation into a racially-motivated hate crime begins.

-Interestingly enough, race does play an important role in the story.
-In fact, because of race, the victim actually finds herself on the defensive, fending off accusations in the media that she provoked the attack by using racial epithets when refused a seat.
+In truth, race plays an important role in the story.
+In fact, the victim actually finds herself on the defensive, fending off accusations in the media that she provoked the attack by using racial epithets when refused a seat.
 The press even found it important to include claims from the parents of the accused assailants which basically suggested that their children were little angels.
 See for yourself:

 Some of the teens and their parents said following the attack that Sarah Kreager, 26, and her boyfriend, Troy Ellis, spit, used racial slurs or threatened them with a knife.